The browser you are using is too old. Please upgrade your browser or download another browser such as Google Chrome or Firefox.

 Travelling with cats or dogs to Norway

-Important information for anyone bringing a cat or dog into Norway:
+Important information for anyone bringing a cat or dog into Norway.

-1. The cat/dog must be micro-chipped.
+• The cat/dog must be micro-chipped

-4. Only applies to dogs: The dog must have been treated for tapeworm (Echinococcusmultilocularis) 1–5 days (24–120 hours) before entering Norway.
+• Dogs must have been treated for tapeworm (Echinococcusmultilocularis) 1–5 days (24–120 hours) before entering Norway.
 The treatment must have been administered by a vet and confirmed by the vet in the dog’s pet passport.

 It is very important that you follow the rules.
 Failure to do so could have serious consequences.